darshan82/Music-App-Frontend/README.md

 Projects created in Snack are publicly available, so you can easily share the link to this project via link, or embed it on a web page with the **Embed** button.

-If you're having problems, you can tweet to us [@expo](https://twitter.com/expo) or ask in our [forums](https://forums.expo.io).

-Snack is Open Source.
-You can find the code on the [GitHub repo](https://github.com/expo/snack-web).